Greboh/Network_Jeopardy/README.md

 This is fully written in C# without use of any external frameworks.

 (This is only setup to work locally!
 We did test it online with a Virtual Machine which worked just fine too)

+BEWARE: The jeopardy game does not work!
+This is because of the REST service.
+But do please check out the code ;)